 13) Is pregnant or breastfeeding, or expecting to conceive or father children within the projected duration of the trial, starting with the screening visit through 180 days after the last dose of trial treatment.

-14) Has received prior therapy with an anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CD30, anti-CD137, or CTLA?4 antibody (including ipilimumab) or any other antibody or drug specifically targeting T-cell co-stimulation or checkpoint pathways.
+14) Has received prior therapy with an anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, CTLA - 4 antibody (including ipilimumab), or OX-40, or any other antibody or drug specifically targeting T-cell co-stimulation or checkpoint pathways.

-15) Has a known history of human immunodeficiency virus (HIV) (HIV 1/2 antibodies).
+15) Has a known history of human immunodeficiency virus (HIV) infection.
+No HIV testing is required unless mandated by local health authority.

 17) Has received a live vaccine within 30 days prior to first dose.